 The Company has a 401(k) plan whereby all employees with six months of service may contribute up to \$15,000 to the plan.
-The employees vest in the Company contributions to the 401(k) plan 25% per year with full vesting occurring after five years of service.
+The employees vest in the Company contributions to the 401(k) plan 25% per year, beginning in the employee's second year of service, with full vesting occurring after five years of service.
 The employees are fully vested in their contributions when made.
 The Company matches employee contributions 20 cents on the dollar up to 10% of gross salary.
-The Company has reported expense under the plan of \$0.2 million for the year ended December 31, 2015.
+The Company has reported expense under the plan of \$0.2 million for each of the years ended December 31, 2016 and 2015.